jito-foundation/ncn-template/simulation-test-detailed-guide.md

     const DEPOSIT_FEE_BPS: u16 = 0;
     const WITHDRAWAL_FEE_BPS: u16 = 0;
     const REWARD_FEE_BPS: u16 = 0;

-    let mint_amount: u64 = sol_to_lamports(100_000_000.0);
+    // TODO: change this number to be general tokens let mint_amount: u64 = sol_to_lamports(100_000_000.0);

-    let should_generate = token_mint.is_none();
+    // TODO: simplify this by always providing a token_mint keypair let should_generate = token_mint.is_none();
     let pass_through = if token_mint.is_some() {
         token_mint.unwrap()